neo-project/docs/docs/en-us/network/private-chain/neolocal.md

 **Docker Required**
 This projects uses Docker and Docker-compose.
 It works on MacOS, Linux and Windows machines.
-Fore more information related to Docker, please check their [official website](https://www.docker.com/).
+Fore more information related to Docker, check their [official website](https://www.docker.com/).

 ![](../../assets/neolocal.png)